hurricanehrndz/caddy-yaml/README.md

 Includes support:
 - Relative paths (resolved from the including file's directory)
 - Multiple files per include entry
+- Directory includes (processes all `.yaml` and `.yml` files in alphabetical order)
 - Circular dependency detection
 - Deep merging of configurations (conflicts will cause an error)

+**Note:** When including a directory, files are processed in alphabetical order.
+Subdirectories are not processed recursively.

 ### YAML 1.2 with Anchors & Aliases